keenlabs/keen-gem/README.md

 Keen.master_key = 'aaaaaaaaaaaaaaa'
 ```

-You can also configure individual client instances as follows:
+You can also configure unique client instances as follows:

 ```ruby
 keen = Keen::Client.new(:project_id => 'xxxxxxxxxxxxxxx',